kaylahimmel/shoplist/README.md

-# Taskly 📱
+# ShopList 📱

 A modern, intuitive shopping list app built with React Native and Expo.
-Taskly helps you organize your grocery shopping with a clean, user-friendly interface and smooth animations.
+ShopList helps you organize your grocery shopping with a clean, user-friendly interface and smooth animations.

 ## 📋 App Description

-Taskly is a simple yet powerful shopping list application that allows users to:
+ShopList is a simple yet powerful shopping list application that allows users to:

 - Create and manage shopping lists with ease
 - Add items quickly with a simple text input